Bikepacking: Here’s how to pick your perfect bike

 The big advantage is that you will have more off-road adventures with this choice than with a touring bike.
 The main reasons for this is the tire width, but also the fact that the bags hang higher and are therefore less likely to get caught on plants, bushes or other things.

 Is your plan to cycle more on unpaved roads, such as gravel and sand paths?
-If so, it’s essential to choose a bike that can handle these types of terrain.
-In that case you better opt for a gravel-or a mountain bike.
+If so, it’s essential to choose a bike that can handle this type of terrain.
+In that case, it’s better to opt for a gravel or mountain bike.

 Unlike bike touring, the gravel bicycle frame does not have to carry as many kilograms.
 After all, with a gravel bike you’ll only take the essentials with you.
 This is a disadvantage compared to a touring bike.
 You can simply take less with you, and you’ll live a more minimalist lifestyle.
 So you sacrifice some luxury (as far as bikepacking is a luxury).

-Since you can’t take that much with you, gravel bike rides are usually over a shorter time-period than with a touring bike.
+Since you can’t take that much with you, gravel bike adventures are usually over a shorter time-period than a touring bike.

 ”A gravel bike is an excellent middle-ground choice.
 Combining elements of both touring and mountain bikes.”